 - Option to overlay custom vector layers on oriented imagery and add or edit features

-- Use ArcGIS Pro to:
+- Use the Oriented Imagery Management Tools in ArcGIS Pro to:

-- Create an empty OIC.
+- Create an empty oriented imagery catalog.

-- Add imagery to the OIC.
+- Add imagery to the catalog.

 Explore the following resources to learn more about managing and visualizing oriented imagery.
 (Not sure where to start?
 Look for the star by Esri's most helpful resources.)